Design Practice Group

 Relating designers, artefacts and users

 Our research is highly interdisciplinary, and this is manifest in two ways.
 First, when seeking to establish the conceptual foundations of particular aspects of design, there is a broad base of existing knowledge to draw on and this knowledge is distributed across many different academic and professional disciplines.
 It is therefore necessary to identify the most relevant ideas developed in other fields and bring these ideas into design research.
-Second, when conducting empirical enquiries into design and use, a broad range of research methodologies are useful and these originate from many different disciplinary traditions.
-Consequently, the identification, adaptation and implementation of appropriate research methods is important to conducting and presenting the work.
+Second, when conducting empirical enquiries into the relationships between designers, artefacts and users, a broad range of research methodologies are useful and these originate from many different disciplinary traditions.
+Consequently, the identification, adaptation and implementation of appropriate research methods is important when conducting and presenting our work.

-- Dr Nathan Crilly (Theme Leader, Principle Investigator and Supervisor)
+- Dr Nathan Crilly (Group Leader)